a0x8o/flink/docs/ops/config.md

 - `akka.framesize`: Maximum size of messages which are sent between the JobManager and the TaskManagers.
 If Flink fails because messages exceed this limit, then you should increase it.
 The message size requires a size-unit specifier (DEFAULT: **10485760b**).

 - `akka.watch.heartbeat.interval`: Heartbeat interval for Akka's DeathWatch mechanism to detect dead TaskManagers.
-If TaskManagers are wrongly marked dead because of lost or delayed heartbeat messages, then you should increase this value.
+If TaskManagers are wrongly marked dead because of lost or delayed heartbeat messages, then you should decrease this value or increase `akka.watch.heartbeat.pause`.
 A thorough description of Akka's DeathWatch can be found [here](http://doc.akka.io/docs/akka/snapshot/scala/remoting.html#failure-detector) (DEFAULT: **10 s**).

 - `akka.watch.heartbeat.pause`: Acceptable heartbeat pause for Akka's DeathWatch mechanism.
-A low value does not allow a irregular heartbeat.
+A low value does not allow an irregular heartbeat.
+If TaskManagers are wrongly marked dead because of lost or delayed heartbeat messages, then you should increase this value or decrease `akka.watch.heartbeat.interval`.
+Higher value increases the time to detect a dead TaskManager.
 A thorough description of Akka's DeathWatch can be found [here](http://doc.akka.io/docs/akka/snapshot/scala/remoting.html#failure-detector) (DEFAULT: **60 s**).

 - `akka.watch.threshold`: Threshold for the DeathWatch failure detector.
 A low value is prone to false positives whereas a high value increases the time to detect a dead TaskManager.
 A thorough description of Akka's DeathWatch can be found [here](http://doc.akka.io/docs/akka/snapshot/scala/remoting.html#failure-detector) (DEFAULT: **12**).